Dr Michelle Addison

 - Telephone: 0191 208 3031

-Michelle is part of a core team developing the Equal North Network, a community of academics, researchers and practitioners across the north of England who share a common interest in addressing health and social inequalities.
+I am lead researcher developing the Equal North Network, a community of academics, researchers and practitioners across the north of England who share a common interest in addressing health and social inequalities.
 This network specifically aims to support PHE in taking forward the Due North Report recommendations.
-The team include Prof Eileen Kaner and Prof Clare Bambra.
+The team includes Prof Eileen Kaner and Prof Clare Bambra.

-Michelle is co-investigator for the study: 'Exploring Novel Psychoactive Substance (NPS) use and its consequences for police practitioners and substance users in the North East of England', working alongside Prof Eileen Kaner, Dr Iain McKinnon, Dr Ruth McGovern, Dr Kelly Stockdale (Teesside University), Will McGovern (Northumbria University), Dr Lisa Crowe, and Chief Inspector Lisa Hogan (Northumbria Police).
+I was co-investigator for the study: 'Exploring Novel Psychoactive Substance (NPS) use and its consequences for police practitioners and substance users in the North East of England', working alongside Prof Eileen Kaner, Dr Iain McKinnon, Dr Ruth McGovern, Dr Kelly Stockdale (York St John University), Dr Will McGovern (Northumbria University), Dr Lisa Crowe, and Chief Inspector Lisa Hogan (Northumbria Police).
+This study has drawn the attention of the Home Office and the Advisory Council for Drug Misuse.

 Check out: http://fuseopenscienceblog.blogspot.co.uk/